-Dr Alessio Cortellini is a consultant medical oncologist and a clinical scientist with a special interest on immunotherapy of cancer.
+Dr Alessio Cortellini is a consultant in medical oncology and a clinical scientist with a special interest in immunotherapy of cancer and lung cancer.

 He graduated with honors at the University of L’Aquila in Italy, where he also completed his residency in medical oncology with full remarks and honors (July 2018) and his PhD program in experimental medicine with full remarks and honors (May 2022).